-Notre-Dame International High School, a College Preparatory American school in France, prepares an international student body for success in the global society by offering an American and IB education in France, comprehensive French language instruction, and cultural exchange opportunities.
+Notre-Dame International High School, a College Preparatory American school in France, prepares an international student body for success in the global society by offering an American education in France, comprehensive French language instruction, and cultural exchange opportunities.

 American school in France: Accreditation

 - the North Central Association Commission on Accreditation and School Improvement (NCA CASI),

 - the Northwest Accreditation Commission (NWAC),

 - and the Southern Association Council on Accreditation

 - and School Improvement (SACS CASI), all of which are accreditation divisions of COGNIA.

 We provide bilingual, college preparatory academics to students in grades 10 through 12 and is made up of international students from all over the world.
 This international program introduces an exciting opportunity for non-French speakers to learn the French language and culture while attending an American curriculum held in English.
 Our small class sizes allow for challenging curriculum with individualized learning, all within an internationally rich environment.

 Three-year, international, college preparatory high school.